adssib/2Legit2Quit-soen341W2024/README.md

 # Description of the project
 We are going to develop a Prototype for car rental websites using Scrum agile methodology.
 We are going to use a variety of front and backend frameworks to develop this prototype.
-Using different APIs and frameworks to communicate between front-end end and Backend
+We will be using different APIs and frameworks to communicate between front-end end and Backend

 # extra links
 [Link for Meeting Minutes Spread Sheet](https://liveconcordia-my.sharepoint.com/:x:/g/personal/h_aitidi_live_concordia_ca/EZLWG--Jm5dPusCuZGsbBJkBjbDpXm2QouSt52PzoB9_5A?e=t7JhIi)